The simply elegant design I created using the waistcoat or AKA knit stitch. It has been a favorite of mine for quite some time now.

-This next step is form the strap at the end of the cozy that will wrap around including the button hole to secure it closed.
+This next step is forming the strap at the end of the cozy that will wrap around including the buttonhole to secure it closed.

 4. Sl st in the first 3 stitches, *SC in the next 4, ch 1, turn.

 5. Using the waistcoat stitch keep crocheting up the row until it measures 2 inches.
 Ch 1, turn.

 6. SC in the first stitch, chain 3, skip 2 st, SC in the last stitch. (this is creating the buttonhole)

 7. SC all around the edge of the cozy until you reach the first SC but do not fasten off yet.

 Slip stitch around the edge one last time for a pretty finishing touch.
 Fasten off and weave in any ends.